stanleyyong/DataEngineerInterview/Gridlock.md

 If we impose a non-negative constraint, and each transaction has to be executed individually, which transactions can be executed?

 ### Question 3
-If we allow multiple transactions to execute at once so that their effects can be netted, can you find the maximum amount of transactions that can be settled?
+Netting is the concept of allowing multiple transactions to happen at once such that their effects can cancel out.

 Consider the following netting problem: